© Tuscan Foundry Products Ltd 2020

 A popular choice now is to have the products pre-painted and Tuscan Foundry offer black as standard in a 2-pack polyurethane high solids finish.
 (Other colours in the RAL range are available.)
 The 2-pack polyurethane finish has a life expectancy of 10 years subject to annual maintenance and correct installation procedures being followed, especially in relation to cutting and retouching.

 It is important to note that variations in local environments can also affect the duration of the paintwork.
 In particular we also offer a Premier Coastal paint finish for locations within 5Km of the sea.
-This has been developed in response to the rigors of a marine environment, which has a detrimental effect on paint work on all material surfaces, not just cast iron.
+This has been developed in response to the rigours of a marine environment, which has a detrimental effect on paint work on all material surfaces, not just cast iron.

 In addition to the paint quality there are is maintenance which needs to be considered.